-TCCS plants trees to replace dead or missing trees in newly developed landscapes and in established areas following the removal of ageing trees.
-Trees are replaced with the designated species of the street or park, or similar to ensure the look and feel of the urban landscape is retained for future generations.
+New trees are planted to replace dead or missing trees in newly developed landscapes as well as established areas.
+Trees are replaced with the designated species of the street or park, or similar, to ensure the look and feel of the urban landscape is retained for future generations.

 Residents are encouraged to monitor and care for young trees in their neighbourhood to maximise survival rates.